keaton-taylor/keaton-taylor/_posts/2018-2-15-case-study-at-media.md

   </figcaption>
 </figure>

-In implementation we ran an initial test comparing Parse.ly to LiftIgniter apples-to-apples and saw a marked difference in engagement.
+In the implementation stage, we ran an initial test comparing Parse.ly to LiftIgniter apples-to-apples and saw a marked difference in engagement.
 LiftIgniter was clearly making more actionable recommendations.
 Over time we would come to traffic most of our reader recommendations through LiftIgniter because of the staggering increase in engagement.

 ### Results and Iteration
 What we found after a few days of monitoring analytics numbers was that very few people (<2%) were switching through the tabbed content on larger screens.
 Smaller screens were doing only slightly better.
 After talking through the results and ramifications, we decided to split the three content types out into three columns on larger screens.
 We kept the tabbed interface on smaller screens in hope that adoption was taking more time than expected.